 The neurosurgery spine fellowship runs separate to the orthopaedic spine fellowship which is run by the department of orthopaedics.
 The neurosurgical spine fellowship is run for one year and covers most aspects of adult and pediatric spine surgery with the exception of adolescent deformity/scoliosis.
 Fellowship training encompasses clinical management of spine trauma (concurrently with orthopaedic surgery), spine oncology, degenerative spinal deformity and pediatric craniocervical junction disorders.

 Program administrator: Professor A Taylor and D Lefeuvre

 Pituitary and Endoscopic Skull Base Surgery

 This is a lively and innovative fellowship focusing on endoscopic pituitary and endocrine surgery.
-This program works in close collaboration with otorhinolaryngology and the endocrinology.
-As part of this fellowship, training in microsurgical key-hole surgery for sella and supra-sella tumours particularly craniopharyngiomas and pituitary tumours.
+This program works in close collaboration with otorhinolaryngology and endocrinology.
+The fellowship includes training in microsurgical key-hole surgery for sella and supra-sella tumours, particularly craniopharyngiomas and pituitary tumours.

 Fellowship administrators: Professor Patrick Semple and Dr N Mankahla